CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 [scalability test](../../accounts/how-to-access-mahti-large-partition.md) and shown good utilisation of the resources.
 The partition
 _gc_ is only accessible to [Grand Challenge projects](https://research.csc.fi/grand-challenge-proposals) and allows users to run extremely large simulations.

+Note that for each GPU, you can reserve at most 32 cores/task and for each GPU is allocated 122.5 GiB of memory.